So, you’ve got PhotoStructure installed, and it looks like it’s importing every photo and video you’ve got.

 Asset.
 When you open the asset info panel, you’ll see one or more of these paths.

-Click the “…” next to each file to either download the original, or open the folder the original is in, with the original selected.
+⋮ icon next to each file to open the folder the original is in, download the original, or download a reduced-sized version of the original (handy for emails and texts).

-If you’re on a desktop or laptop, knowing a couple keyboard shortcuts will help you get around your library speedy-quick.
+If you’re on a desktop or laptop, keyboard shortcuts will help you get around your library faster.

 When navigating tags or assets, you can jump to related photos and videos via breadcrumbs.
 You’ll find these on the header, in the info panel, and if you click the “down” arrow in an asset view, in your “streams” panel on the bottom of your screen.